-The initial goal of the Georgia Prison Beekeeping Program was to educate inmates in the art of beekeeping; but it has gone much further than that.
-Aside from general beekeeping skills, students have acquired other skills as well, from learning how to read, to woodworking, welding, painting and writing.
+The initial goal of the Georgia Prison Beekeeping Program was to educate inmates in the art of beekeeping, but it has gone much further than that.
+Aside from general beekeeping skills, students have acquired other skills, from learning how to read, to woodworking, welding, painting and writing.
 Since becoming certified, several have gone on to complete their GEDs.
 Many have expressed tokens of self-satisfaction like, “I never thought I could pass a University of Georgia exam,” and virtually all have expressed optimism that, “I now know I can learn and thereby accomplish anything I put my mind to.”
 Prison officials from Michigan, Arkansas and Arizona have contacted GBA officers for guidance on introducing similar programs in their states.

-Beekeeping also provides a more intangible perk; it gives them hope!
-Plus, it gives inmates something to care for, to love while behind bars.
-The program has also greatly enhanced the lives of these beekeeping participants by providing intellectual stimulation, vocational training, and a much needed relief from the monotony of prison life.
+Beekeeping also provides a more intangible perk; it gives inmates hope, something to care for and to love while behind bars.
+The program has also greatly enhanced the lives of these beekeeping participants by providing intellectual stimulation, vocational training, and much-needed relief from the monotony of prison life.
 As one warden said, “One day these inmates may be your neighbor, and it is important to give them the training necessary to make it on the outside so they will not only be good neighbors but more importantly, stay our neighbors.”

 If you would like to volunteer or donate to the prison program, please contact Julia Mahood, Georgia Prison Program Coordinator at email@example.com